charlwillia6/ytmusic-fastapi-wrapper/README.md

 To deploy the application to Google Cloud Run, you will need to:

 1. Install and configure the Google Cloud SDK (`gcloud`).
-2. Build the Docker image: `docker build -t ytmusic-playlist-backend .`
+2. Build the Docker image: `docker build -t ytmusic-fastapi-wrapper .`
-3. Tag the image for Google Container Registry: `docker tag ytmusic-playlist-backend gcr.io/[your-project-id]/ytmusic-playlist-backend`
+3. Tag the image for Google Container Registry: `docker tag ytmusic-fastapi-wrapper gcr.io/[your-project-id]/ytmusic-fastapi-wrapper`
-4. Push the image to Google Container Registry: `docker push gcr.io/[your-project-id]/ytmusic-playlist-backend`
+4. Push the image to Google Container Registry: `docker push gcr.io/[your-project-id]/ytmusic-fastapi-wrapper`
-5. Deploy the image to Google Cloud Run: `gcloud run deploy ytmusic-playlist-backend --image gcr.io/[your-project-id]/ytmusic-playlist-backend --platform managed --allow-unauthenticated --port 8080`
+5. Deploy the image to Google Cloud Run: `gcloud run deploy ytmusic-fastapi-wrapper --image gcr.io/[your-project-id]/ytmusic-fastapi-wrapper --platform managed --allow-unauthenticated --port 8080`

 Replace `[your-project-id]` with your actual Google Cloud project ID.

 ## Testing

-This section provides detailed instructions on how to run and understand the test suite for the YTMusic Playlist Creator Backend.
+This section provides detailed instructions on how to run and understand the test suite for the YTMusic FastAPI Wrapper.

 ### Test Structure